Bannow: Amenities

-Bannow is a Roman Catholic parish in the Diocese of Ferns.
-The parish church in Carrig-on-Bannow was first built in 1856 and has been altered several times since.
-It has an adjoining cemetery.
-Carrig also has a national school, Garda Station, handball alley, post office, a café, four estates, a doctor's office, a farm, a corner shop, two bars, and public houses.
-A kilometre away is an Anglican church at Balloughton, and at nearby Grantstown is an Augustinian priory.
+The Catholic church in Carrig-on-Bannow was first built in 1856 and has been altered several times since.
+It is within the Catholic parish of Bannow in the Diocese of Ferns.
+The church has an adjoining graveyard.
+Approximately one kilometre away is the Church of Ireland (Anglican) church at Balloughton.
+This church, dedicated to Saint Paul, was completed in 1822.

+The local national (primary) school, Scoil Mhuire or Danescastle National School, had an enrollment of 139 pupils as of July 2025.

+Carrig also has a Garda station, handball alley, an An Post post office, a café, a doctor's office, a shop, and several public houses.
 There are beaches on Bannow Island, at Cockle Strand, Blackhall, and Cullenstown.

 Transport

 Wexford Local Link route 388 serves Carrig-on-Bannow several times daily linking it to Wexford.
-Bus Éireann route 381 serves Carrig-on-Bannow and Blackhall on Tuesdays providing a link to and from Wexford.
-Several buses a day serve Wellingtonbridge around 5 kilometres distant.
-Until September 2010 Wellingtonbridge was also served by rail.
+Several buses a day also serve Wellingtonbridge, which is approximately 5 kilometres away.
+Until September 2010, Wellingtonbridge railway station was also served by rail.

 Sport

 The local Gaelic Athletic Association club is Bannow-Ballymitty GAA Club, which has pitches located at Grantstown.
 The club has two pitches, a stand and an indoor complex with an upstairs viewing area.
-The adult men's GAA teams currently play junior hurling and intermediate football.
+As of 2018, the club's adult men's teams were playing junior hurling and intermediate football.

-Camogie and Ladies football clubs also reside and use the facilities there.
+Camogie and Ladies football clubs are also based at the Bannow-Ballymitty grounds.
 Bannow-Ballymitty Camogie Club was founded in 1950 and was originally called St. Mary's.
-It ceased in the mid-1960s and reformed in 1992 as Bannow-Ballymitty.
+Though it folded in the mid-1960s, it was reformed in 1992 as Bannow-Ballymitty.

 Nearby is Corach Ramblers soccer club.
 Handball is also played at Ballymitty Handball Club.
+The handball alley in Carrick dates from the late 19th-century.